-Containing nothing but pure, 100% organic fig seed oil, produced by cold pressing in order to retain all the beneficial nutrients of the plant intact, this ficus carica oil is suitable for use as a carrier in combination with aromatherapy essential oils and other ingredients.
+Containing nothing but pure, 100% organic fig seed oil.
+Made with heirloom and black fig seeds which are produced by cold pressing in order to retain all the beneficial nutrients of the plant intact, this Ficus carica oil is suitable for use as a carrier in combination with aromatherapy essential oils and other ingredients.
 Carefully packaged in blue cobalt glass bottles, it promises to retain all of its original freshness and potency until the very last drop.

-Much Like Prickly Pear it can be used on it’s own as a serum for face and skin.
+Much Like Prickly Pear, it can be used on its own as a serum for the face and skin.
 This oil is a bit costly simply because it is rare and hard to produce.
-Extremely beneficial for dry, dull or unruly hair, this fig seed oil will deeply moisturize your hair and restore its lost vitality, giving you that beautiful, luscious hair and frizz free look.
+Extremely beneficial for dry, dull, or unruly hair, this fig seed oil will deeply moisturize your hair and restore its lost vitality, giving you that beautiful, luscious hair and frizz-free look.

 Other Benefits of fig seed oil:

 Protects the eyes, preventing macular degeneration, Reduces the risk of heart disease